 A personal anecdote of coping with writer rejection

 I first started sending a book to literary agents in 2016.
-It was a YA fantasy called REALM OF RUIN that I spent two years writing.
-I sent it to over fifty agents in the UK and the US (in hindsight I probably should have given up after thirty, but I was quite stubborn).
+It was a YA fantasy that I spent two years writing.
+I sent it to over fifty agents in the UK and the US.
 Some of those agents expressed interest in it during pitch contents and asked to see my material.

 I got a couple of requests for the full manuscript and one promising request for revisions.
-I spent several months reworking it based on that request, sent it back to the agent… and waited.
+I spent several months reworking it based on that request, sent it back to the agent, and waited.
 I never heard back about those revisions, even though I nudged the agent after three, then six, months.
-It was crushing and my first taste of how hard the industry could be.
+It was my first taste of how hard the industry could be.

 A year or two later, I queried a new project, this time a YA contemporary novel inspired by some of my own life experiences.
 It got a lot more interest than the fantasy.
 An exciting amount of interest.
 I was getting lots of full requests and progressed in a querying contest called Sun vs Snow.
 After some back-and-forth emailing saying she was loving it and wanted to meet me, an agent called me!
 I’d heard online this was a sign the agent wanted to offer you representation.
 But it was just to reject the book.
 That hurt.